-The stage (extent) of your breast cancer is an important factor in making decisions about your treatment.
+The stage of your breast cancer is an important factor in making decisions about your treatment.

 Most women with breast cancer in stages I, II, or III are treated with surgery, often followed by radiation therapy.
-Many women also get some kind of drug therapy.
+Many women also get some kind of systemic drug therapy (medicine that travels to almost all areas of the body).
 In general, the more the breast cancer has spread, the more treatment you will likely need.
 But your treatment options are affected by your personal preferences and other information about your breast cancer, such as:

 Talk with your doctor about how these factors can affect your treatment options.